rubin-dp0/delegate-contributions-dp01/README.md

 # delegate-contributions

 In this short note, we will show how you can contribute your work for the use of the larger DP0 community.
-Here, we will assume that you are working with a notebook - be it one of the DP0 - provided notebooks, or an entirely new one.
+Here, we will assume that you are working with a notebook:  it can be a modification of one of the DP0 - provided notebooks, or an entirely new one.
 If you wish to contribute it - follow the workflow below.

 The recommended way is to edit an existing notebook (or start a new one) in your own instance of Jupyter.